VRE Tutorial: Lessons Learned from Grid Integration of Variable Renewable Energies

 In intense presentations by specially invited experts you gain not only detailed knowledge but also a unique hands-on-experience.

-The VRE Tutorial will have an introductory level
+The VRE Tutorial will have an introductory to intermediate-level.